 Put Back Cinch Illustration Here

-The back cinch should be just tight enough to touch the underside of the horse but not tight enough to cause discomfort or bucking.
+The back cinch should be tight enough to be snug up against the horse’s belly but not tight enough to cause discomfort or bucking.
 To keep it from moving too far back on the horse, it is usually attached to the front cinch (under the horse’s belly) by a small piece of leather. (see Tack Leather)

 A saddle that has both a front cinch and a back cinch is called “double rigged”.